Bourj FC: History

 In 1993 Bourj, captained by Mohammad Ismail, won the final the Lebanese FA Cup 4–1 in extra time, against Homenmen.
 Mallarby and Hassan Rahhal scored a brace each, while Papken Melikian scored the sole goal for the opposing team.
 This was the second replay of the final, after both previous encounters ended in a draw after extra time.
 In 2008, Bourj FC were relegated to the Fourth Division.

 On 1 August 2021, Bourj won the Lebanese Challenge Cup for the second time, beating Tripoli in the 2021 final; they refused to attend the crowing ceremony, following a verbal altercation between Fadi Nasser, Bourj's president, and a member of the Lebanese Football Association (LFA)'s executive committee.
 On 2 August, the LFA imposed a fine of £L22 million on the club.
 The same day, Bourj announced their withdrawal from the Lebanese Premier League through their social media, and that they would not pay the fine imposed.
 They eventually took part in the 2020–21 season.

+On 12 January 2026, Bourj announced their withdrawal from the Lebanese Premier League after matchday 11 due to financial difficulties.
+Following the decision, the club released all its first-team players and were automatically placed at the bottom of the league for the remainder of the 2025–26 season.